simpeter/apd/docs/lab1.md

 mode for the experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
 Check the [`resource availability`](https://www.cloudlab.us/resinfo.php) page first and select the node type with enough available machines (minimum 4).
-TODO: update the list of machine we can choose.
+These machine types are known to work: Utah: c6525-25g, c6525-100g; APT: r320; Wisconin: c220g2, c220g1.

 Then, attach your client and
 start measuring with the default profile for hotel reservation using the `wrk2` client.
 Make sure that you gather enough data points to clearly show the latency-load curve that is going to result as you drive load up towards overload.
-Also, make sure you configure `wrk2` to generate enough load.
+Also, make sure you configure `wrk2` to generate enough load and run for enough time (>20s).
 Otherwise, your curve will fail to materialize (it will not look like a curve).
 Remember that we are interested in 99%-ile latency, not average.

 We have provided shell scripts in `/local/repository` that will help